akrajago/eth-frame-sim/README.md

   - Double click a PC to create an Ethernet frame originating from  it

 ### Example Cases
-1) Sending Ethernet frames in a network with a single router
+1) Sending Ethernet frames in a network with a single router (see examples/example_1.mov)
    - NOTE: each entry stays in the MAC table for 30 seconds (change `self.timer` in `Switch.py` to modify this), and you must click the switch again to see the table's current status

 Let's start by adding 3 PCs to Switch 1: PC-A, PC-B, and PC-C.